 First of all, you need to choose the appropriate land for your campus.
 That’s not an easy task due to the fact that initially, you don’t know what would be the size of the future campus.
 Buildings will get unlocked as you level up your campus so you need to keep some free space next to your campus all the time till it reaches 5 stars which is a pretty long process.

 This means that the area reserved for the campus expansion will become a bottleneck in the expansion of your city.

 At the same time, prepare good public transport because no one will go to university which is hard to get to.

 The first campus you unlock is the Trade school so you will have to start from it.
 By the way, it’s much earlier than the regular university so you will get educated citizens earlier as well.

-To increase level of your campus you will need to reach certain value of all 3 key parameters:
+To increase the level of your campus you will need to reach a certain value of all 3 key parameters:

 - The number of students